 Please read these Rules & Terms carefully before you submit your film.
 By submitting your film into competition in the Blow-Up Film Festival, you expressly acknowledge and agree that you shall be bound by the terms of these Rules & Terms.

-The 2016 Blow-Up Film Festival (BFF) is a hybrid event: it's an awards competition with two days of public screening.
+The 2016 Blow-Up Film Festival (BFF) is a hybrid event: an awards competition and a festival with two days of public screening of award-winning films.
 It is open to any film completed after January 1, 2013 regardless of content, subject, or origin.
 Submitting your film to the 2016 BFF is not a guarantee of selection.
 All the Official selection, Nominees, and the Winners will be listed on our website.
 All the winning films will receive an award and/or certificate via mail.
 Please read all rules and regulations before submitting your project.

 Please note that we do not offer application fee waivers.